prehren/something-of-crunch/_posts/2024-11-13-top-wos-authors.md

 date: 2024-11-13
 ---

 On his [blog](https://schwitzsplinters.blogspot.com/2024/08/the-378-most-cited-contemporary-authors.html), Eric Schwitzgebel has posted a list of the most cited authors in philosophy according to the SEP.
-Since I have been playing around with citation data from the Web of Science, I figured it might be interesting to do something similar.
+While playing around with citation data from the Web of Science, I figured it might be interesting to do something similar with these data.

 The WoS provides 'Cited References' for many of its entries.
 As of Sept 2024 (when I downloaded the data), the WoS indexed around 540,000 articles in the category Philosophy (English: ~410,000; French: ~36,000; German: ~25,000; Spanish: ~16,000; Italian: ~13,000; Russian: ~12,000; everything else: < 10,000).
 Of these articles, around 495,000 had at least one cited item associated with them, for a total of around 9 million references.